FIFA, UN agency team up to promote health around soccer

 WHO Director-General Tedros Adhanom Ghebreyesus believes that the appeal of soccer is too good of an opportunity to promote healthy habits to pass up.

-He says: “Staying away from the pitch, for WHO, is actually like being defeated by forfeit.”
+“Staying away from the pitch, for WHO, is actually like being defeated by forfeit,” he said.

+Infantino said the link-up, formally called a memorandum of understanding, testifies to the improved health of soccer’s world governing body.
+FIFA had tried to link up with WHO in the past, but in 2016, for example, “no one wanted to associate with FIFA,” which he called “clinically dead” amid a scandal.

+Infantino removed the longstanding medical director who oversaw FIFA’s public health program in 2016.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports